 While there are many similarities between assisted living communities and nursing homes, it’s the differences that are most crucial in determining which care option is right for you or a family member.
 While both care options will provide a safe, engaging, and supportive atmosphere, they vary in the type and intention of care delivered.

-Assisted living communities provide a long-term, residential option that includes support when needed and independence when wanted.
-Skilled nursing facilities deliver more acute medical care and attention for those with immediate clinical needs.
+Assisted living communities provide a residential care option that includes support when needed and independence when wanted.
+Skilled nursing facilities deliver more long-term medical care and attention for those with immediate clinical needs.

 Before determining which care option could be most beneficial for your situation, it’s essential to understand the needs and goals.